 We have seen it time again.
 An internal enthusiast is presenting a case for MDM, highlighting the strategic value of MDM, when someone in the audience rains on the parade by asking “… that all sounds good, but how does it help us, specifically”.
 The answer to that question is somewhat unique to each company, but it is readily available.
 All you need to do is ask the people in the company whose job is affected by data, which is probably most people and track some of their responses to the root data issue.

 We were working with a Fortune 500 CPG company with a 100+ year heritage.
 We began by identifying several of the critical information flows within the organization, then we interviewed various individuals in that flow.
-Here’s just a sampling of how that played out.

-This is another set of valuable insights.
+These were valuable insights.
 All are examples of data actually hindering sales for a company with over $10B in sales, doing business in over 70 countries.
 The most minute improvement could be very dramatic.
 Even if an MDM program did nothing more than give Product Marketing 5% more time to devote to marketing product versus fighting data the potential return is tremendous.

 So in the case of this company, as is the fact with most – yes, MDM can help with many data related issues that are impacting the business today.
 The challenge is that, too often, the tactical is obvious to us as MDM enthusiasts and we are more excited about the profound impact MDM can have on the company.
 We see the forest, and we forget that some of the execs want to see some trees.
 It’s why we take a very deliberate approach to MDM.
 We like to design and implement a vision that delivers game-changing results while demonstrating tactical wins along the way.